stevensudit/Corvid/README.md

 See the License for the specific language governing permissions and limitations under the License.

 HISTORY

 This is a fork of the original Corvid library, which didn't take advantage of C++20 features.

 Rather than try to update it in place, it made more sense to make a new project and move code over, bit by bit, cleaning and upgrading it as I went.
-This approach enabled me to switch from MSVC to gcc, which has resulted in more-compliant code, and to use GitHub Copilot to help with the more tedious parts of the process.
-I also got rid of Google Test, just to simplify things, switching to the header-only Accutest.
+This approach enabled me to switch from MSVC to clang and gcc, which has resulted in more-compliant code, and to use GitHub Copilot and ChatGPT to help with the more tedious parts of the process.
+I also got rid of Google Test, just to simplify things, switching to the header-only Accutest, which is referenced but not bundled.

+CONTENTS

+The entirety of the Corvid library is in the `corvid` subdirectory, as headers you include into your own project.
+Everything else here, such as unit tests and various configuration settings, is just for my convenience in developing the library and is not properly a part of it.
+You're free to use it under the same license, though.

 NOTICE